teodosii/react-notifications-component/README.md

 You must place `ReactNotificationsComponent` component at the root level of the application in order to work properly, otherwise it might conflict with other DOM elements due to the positioning.

-Use ref arrow syntax when declaring `ReactNotificationsComponent` in order to have access to internal method `addNotification`.
+Use ref syntax when declaring `ReactNotificationsComponent` in order to have access to internal method `addNotification`.
 All API methods provided must be called like this.

 For further information on supported options, check documentation.